How to Remove a Stop Work Order in NYC

 When you receive a stop work order due to a permit violation.
 It either means that you do not have a permit, or your permit has expired.
 In both instances, you will not be able to resume work until you have a valid permit.

 The work environment must be maintained in a safe manner according to all local and state regulations.
 If the inspector deems the worksite to be unsafe, he or she will issue a stop work order.
 This means that all work must be stopped.
+This could be because of a recent inspection or because someone was injured.
+If you have been injured due to unsafe conditions then you might want to speak to a law firm like the Becker Law Office to see if they can help you.

 Types of Stop Work Orders